mariebernf/p_3_smoothie/README.md

 * User Authentication: Users can sign up, log in, and log out.
 * CRUD Operations: Users can create, view, edit and delete their smoothie reciepes.
 * Smoothie List: View a list of all smoothies shared by other users.
+* Only users who created the smoothie recipe has access to edit and delete it.

 ## Future Features